-A new freeway off-ramp connection and new roadways are proposed to complete and enhance the vehicular circulation network in the WDSP Planning Area.
+A new freeway off-ramp connection and new roadways are proposed to complete and enhance the vehicular circulation network in the WDSP Planning Area, as identified below.
+The timing and construction of these projects will be dependent on available grant funding, Capital Improvement Program budgeting, and/or private development applications.
 Proposed circulation system improvements are indicated by dashed lines in Figure 4-1.
 Street sections for typical roadways in the Planning Area are provided in Figures 4-2 through 4-9.

-The California Department of Transportation (Caltrans) plans a new freeway off-ramp connection into the Old Town area from SR-12, at

-- the Webster Street exit.
-The freeway off-ramp, south of Highway 12, would be extended into the Planning Area to connect with a new collector roadway. - A new collector is proposed to run parallel and to the east of the railroad line, between Spring Street and Cordelia Street (called "Old Town Bypass" in the 1999 Specific Plan). - Streetscape improvements along Main Street, particularly to update the east side of Main Street (Figure 4-2). - New roadways to serve the 30-acre commercial property, north of SR-12 to include: - Extension of Railroad Avenue, west of Marina Boulevard to the extension of Main Street/Denverton Road as a four-lane divided roadway with bike lanes (Figure 4-3). - Extension of Buena Vista Avenue as an east-west commercial main street, with an at-grade crossing of the railroad tracks, to connect with Clay Street in Fairfield (Figure 4-4). - Improvements or enhancements to existing Downtown arterial and collector streets to support safe multimodal travel and access (Figures 4-5 and 4-6). - A collector roadway to join and connect the southern termini of Civic Center and Marina Boulevards (Figure 4-7). - New local neighborhood roadways and alleys to connect and serve new residential and mixed-uses development within opportunity sites in the Planning Area (Figure 4-8 and 4-9).
+- The California Department of Transportation (Caltrans) plans a new freeway off-ramp connection into the Old Town area from SR-12, at the Webster Street exit.
+The freeway off-ramp, south of Highway 12, would be extended into the Planning Area to connect with a new collector roadway. - A new collector is proposed to run parallel and to the east of the railroad line, between Spring Street and Cordelia Street (called "Old Town Bypass" in the 1999 Specific Plan). - Streetscape improvements along Main Street, particularly to update the west side of Main Street (Figure 4-2). - New roadways to serve the 30-acre commercial property, north of SR-12 to include: - Extension of Railroad Avenue, west of Marina Boulevard to the extension of Main Street/Denverton Road as a four-lane divided roadway with bike lanes (Figure 4-3). - Extension of Buena Vista Avenue as an east-west commercial main street, with an at-grade crossing of the railroad tracks, to connect with Clay Street in Fairfield (Figure 4-4). - Improvements or enhancements to existing Downtown arterial and collector streets to support safe multimodal travel and access (Figures 4-5 and 4-6). - A collector roadway to join and connect the southern termini of Civic Center and Marina Boulevards (Figure 4-7). - New local neighborhood roadways and alleys to connect and serve new residential and mixed-uses development within opportunity sites in the Planning Area (Figure 4-8 and 4-9).